Colin Kelly (Gaelic footballer): Coaching career

-He later managed Louth for three years.
+He later managed the Louth senior team for three years.
 He led Louth to successive promotions in the National Football League in 2016 and 2017, though Louth did not make any championship impact during his time in charge.

 He was appointed Westmeath senior manager on a two-year term in late 2017 but left in mid-2018, citing family commitments.

 He was appointed Wicklow senior manager in October 2021.
 However, he left in March 2022, citing work commitments.